 On the one hand, this direct exchange of information makes it possible to avoid censorship—as, for example, in the case of the Arab Spring in 2011—yet at the same time it is fraught with problems.
 The channels can also be misused for the purposes of populism, propaganda or information manipulation, since they are not subject to any editing or controls.

-The exhibition ‘News Flash’ at the Kunsthaus Nürnberg is dedicated to the social, cultural and political changes stemming from the current conditions of media and technology from an artistic perspective.
+The exhibition News Flash at the Kunsthaus Nürnberg was dedicated to the social, cultural and political changes stemming from the current conditions of media and technology from an artistic perspective.

 In two texts and in works by 13 contemporary artists, the exhibition explores the complex relationship between politics and communication.
 Featuring the work of Peter Piller, Monika Huber, and Julian Rosefeldt/Piero Steinle, among others.

-German and English text.
+English and German text.